 A decade later in February 2016, the Council of Ministers issued a decision to add some specialties and change the name to the Ministry of Culture and Knowledge Development.

-Her Excellency Noura bint Mohammed Al Kaabi was appointed the Minister of Culture and Knowledge Development in October 2017.
+Her Excellency Noura bint Mohammed Al Kaabi was appointed the Minister of Culture and Youth in October 2017.

 Prior to this, Her Excellency was appointed as the UAE Minister of State for Federal National Council Affairs to act as the key link between the Cabinet and the Federal National Council.